The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis: Population Parity in Redistricting

 where \(P_k\) denotes the population of district \(k\) and \(\overline P\) denotes the target district population.
 In other words, we track the percent difference in the district population \(P_k\) from the average district size \(\overline{P}\), and report the maximum deviation.
 Our redistricting simulations generate plans that do not exceed a user-specified tolerance.
 After generating these plans, we then re-evaluate the deviation from parity using the precinct populations from the three data sources.

 We find that the noise introduced by the DAS prevents the drawing of equal-population maps with commonly-used population deviation thresholds.
 Because only one dataset will be available in practice, redistricting practitioners who attempt to create equal-population districts with DAS data should expect the actual deviation from parity to be significantly larger than what they can observe in their data.
-This problem is more acute in state legislative districts, where there are more districts and each district is comprised of fewer precincts.
+Due to the asymmetric post-processing within the DAS algorithm, there is no clear way to improve estimates.
+We find that this problem is more acute in state legislative districts, where there are more districts and each district is composed of fewer precincts.

 \hypertarget{congressional-districts-in-pennsylvania}{